malisas/misc/g2p_documentation_draft.md

 }
 </pre>

+3)

+As a [role], given [some pre-condition], when [some event], in order to [get some value], I [want the system to do this]

+As a genomics researcher,  given a patient with a cold, when I have a proposed drug, in order to identify what features have the best response, I need a list of features

-3) This query defines the `phenotype`, `feature`, and `evidence` terms using strings.
+This query defines the `phenotype`, `feature`, and `evidence` terms using strings.
 When this occurs, the database is searched for all matches to those strings (not sure about the specifics here, or how the *wild syntax works). `GIST` stands for 'Gastrointestinal stromal tumor', and `imatinib` is a cancer drug. `KIT` is a gene implicated in the pathogenesis of several cancer types, including GIST.
 <pre>
 {
   "pageToken": null,